benchristel/refactoring-workshop/FACILITATING.md

 ## Before the Workshop

+- Study the code smells and refactorings in the in docs/ folder.
+Identify the code smell corresponding to each TODO comment in `solutions/annotated_autoclop.rb`.
 - Practice the presentation.
 If you like, you can read off the speaker notes.
 - `git clone` this repository.